Secret Oath

-Secret Oath (foaled March 20, 2019) is an American Thoroughbred racehorse who won the 2022 Kentucky Oaks.
+Secret Oath (foaled March 20, 2019) is a retired American Thoroughbred racehorse who won the 2022 Kentucky Oaks.
 She also won the Martha Washington Stakes and Honeybee Stakes and finished third against males in the Arkansas Derby.

 Background

-Secret Oath is a chestnut filly, bred in Kentucky by Brilard Farms, which is owned and operated by Robert and Stacy Mitchell.
+Secret Oath is a liver chestnut mare, bred in Kentucky by Brilard Farms, which is owned and operated by Robert and Stacy Mitchell.
 She was sired by Arrogate, the 2016 American Champion three-year-old colt, in his first year at stud.
 Her dam Absinthe Minded, by Quiet American, was a multiple stakes winner.
 The Mitchell's chose the mating to create a "reverse sex cross" (a form of inbreeding) on the stallion Intentionally, through his son In Reality (who appears twice in Arrogate's pedigree) and daughter Ta Wee (who appears in Absinthe Minded's pedigree).

 The Mitchell's originally planned to sell Secret Oath at the 2020 Keeneland yearling sale, but withdrew her before bidding began due to lack of interest.
-She therefor races for Brilard Farms as a homebred.
+She therefore races for Brilard Farms as a homebred.
 She is trained by D. Wayne Lukas, once one of the most dominant trainers in North America with an outstanding record in the American Classics in the 1980s and 1990s.
 His stable has since reduced to 25 horses.
 "We didn't start out with six fillies like this one", said Lukas.
 "We started out with one.
 We're probably beating the odds that an old man like me with a one-horse stable could take this to the next level."